Churchill Falls Generating Station: Finance

-In 1953, the British Newfoundland Development Corporation (BRINCO) was formed for the purpose of exploiting Labrador's resources.
+In 1953 after Newfoundland and Labrador had become a Canadian province, the British Newfoundland Development Corporation (BRINCO) was formed for the purpose of exploiting Labrador's resources.
 In 1958, it created a subsidiary, the Hamilton Falls (Labrador) Corporation Limited to develop the hydroelectric project.
 Through this subsidiary BRINCO obtained a 99 year monopoly on the sale of Labrador hydro power.

 BRINCO could not get funding for the generating station without a guaranteed market for its power.
 In 1963, Quebec nationalized all of its hydro-electric facilities, and proposed to Newfoundland that it do the same with the Hamilton Falls project, which Premier Joey Smallwood refused.
 BRINCO explored alternatives to sending the electricity to neighbouring Quebec, including sending it to New Brunswick and asking for federal intervention.
 This proposal was known as the Anglo-Saxon route.

-But the only practical solution was to negotiate an agreement with Quebec.
+However, the only practical solution was to negotiate an interprovincial agreement with Quebec.
 By 1969, after 16 years of attempts to finance the project, BRINCO was in dire financial straits whereas Quebec was flush with money, further strengthening Quebec's negotiating position.
 In the end BRINCO would sell 90 percent of the power to Hydro Quebec, at a fixed price, over 40 years renewable for a further 25.

 At the time BRINCO was praised for having built the station with no public money from Newfoundland, while Hydro-Québec assumed nearly all the financial risk.
 It is unlikely that BRINCO would have found other investors willing to take on that risk.
 In 1981, it made a good return on the investment at almost no risk.

 Construction

-Churchill Falls as it appeared in 2008, four decades after the water was redirected.
+Churchill Falls as it appeared in 2026, six decades after the water was redirected.

-Construction started in July, 1967, at the time the largest civil engineering project ever undertaken in North America and the largest underground power station in the world.
+Construction started in July 1967, at the time the largest civil engineering project ever undertaken in North America and the largest underground power station in the world.

-After five years of non-stop work by 6,300 workers and a cost of almost a billion dollars in 1970, the first two generating units began delivering power in 1971, almost half a year ahead of schedule.
+After five years of non-stop work by 6,300 workers, the first two generating units began delivering power in 1971, almost half a year ahead of schedule.
 In 1974, the station went into full-time production.

-The 225 MW Twin Falls power station, opened in 1963, was essential to the later power development at Churchill Falls.
-It helped open up the area and supplied the power required during the construction phase of the project.
-In the planning stage, however, it became apparent that greater efficiency in the production of electricity could be achieved by diverting the flow of water from the Ossokmanuan Reservoir into the Smallwood Reservoir.
-Utilizing this water at the Churchill Falls plant enabled approximately three times as much electricity to be produced from the same volume of water.
-In July 1974, the Twin Falls plant was closed and the water diverted into the Smallwood Reservoir under an agreement with CFLCo.